 Boozy popsicles.
 Aren’t they the best idea ever?
 They are the new jello shot, am I right?
 When I’m going to be entertaining a group of adults, I love to be able to whip up fun recipes like this to impress guests and give them something to conversate over.
 With Memorial Day Weekend upon us, the start to Red, White, and Blue parties begins.
 This year I wanted something to make ahead of time that way I could focus on hanging out with family.
 Thus these Boozy Firecracker Popsicles began.

-If you’re not familiar with the infamous Firecracker Popsicles that reign the super market this time of year.
+If you’re not familiar with the infamous Firecracker Popsicles that reign the supermarket this time of year.
 They are a popsicle layered in flavors of cherry, lemon, and blue raspberry.
 They are delicious!
-However, not long ago when I was shopping for blog related products, i.e. booze related stuff.
+However, not long ago when I was shopping for blog related products, i.e. booze-related stuff.
 I came across a bottle of Smirnoff that low and behold, was the liquid boozy equivalent of these treats.
 Just a note, this post isn’t sponsored, I just really like this stuff.
-I knew I had take this Smirnoff Red, White, & Berry home and make adult popsicles.
+I knew I had taken this Smirnoff Red, White, & Berry home and make adult popsicles.
 After completely ruining my first batch by over boozing them, thus making them impossible to freeze.
-I was able to figure out just how to make these sweet treats and instead of layering different flavors, the whole thing taste like cherry, lemon, and berry at once!
+I was able to figure out just how to make these sweet treats and instead of layering different flavors, the whole thing tastes like cherry, lemon, and berry at once!
 So get your popsicle molds out & let’s make these Boozy Firecracker Popsicles!

 Boozy Firecrack Popsicles

 From here you start assembling your layers, much to how you do jello shots.
-Start by pouring your red layer 1/3 of the way up your popsicle molds.
-Freeze for 2 hours and then pour your white layer up another 1/3 of the way up your mold.
-Let freeze for 1 hour, add in your wooden sticks to the white layer, and let freeze for another hour.
+Start by pouring your red layer 1/3 of the way in your popsicle molds.
+Freeze for 4-6 hour, or until firm and then pour your white layer up another 1/3 of the way up your mold.
+Let freeze for 1 hour, add in your wooden sticks to the white layer, and let freeze for another 3-5 hours, or until firm.
 One last time, you’ll add your blue layer, filling the mold up to the top, leaving a bit of room for freezing.
-Add to the freeze and let them complete their freeze for 8 more hours.
-Since we’re working with alcohol, we want to insure a solid freeze so 12 hours of total freezing is suggested.
-When ready you’ll run hot water on the outside of your mold until you can pull the popsicles out.
+Add to the freeze and let them complete their freeze for 4-6 more hours.
+Since we’re working with alcohol, we want to ensure a solid freeze so make sure they are firm before moving to the next step or trying to remove them.
+When ready you’ll run hot water on the outside of your mold for 5 seconds or until you can pull the popsicles out.
 Either serve immediately or put in little plastic bags to serve at a later time!
 Super easy right?